adzugaiev/Udacity-Data-Engineering-6/README.md

 ### Project Datasets

 * **I94 Immigration Data**: This data comes from the [US National Tourism and Trade Office](https://travel.trade.gov/research/reports/i94/historical/2016.html).
 A data dictionary is included in the workspace.
-I'm using this dataset to populate the fact table and dimensions `countries` and `date`.
+I'm using this dataset to populate the fact table and dimensions `countries` and `date`
 * **U.S. City Demographic Data**: This data comes [from OpenSoft](https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/).
-I'm aggregating it up to the state level to populate dimensions `states` and `state_race_counts`.
+I'm aggregating it up to the state level to populate dimensions `states` and `state_race_counts`
 * **Airport Code Table**: This is a simple table of airport codes and corresponding cities.
 It comes [from here](https://datahub.io/core/airport-codes#data).
-I'm using this dataset to populate dimension `airports`.
+I'm using this dataset to populate dimension `airports`
 * **World Temperature Data**: This dataset came [from Kaggle](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data).
 After exploring the state-level data I've decided to skip it as not aligned in time with the immigration fact data.

 ## Data Exploration